krishnanlab/teaching/2021-spring_compbio/course-activities.md

     - Glossary
 3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

-#### Project milestones throughout the semester
+### Project milestones throughout the semester
 There are **ten [project milestones](https://github.com/krishnanlab/teaching/tree/master/2021-spring_compbio#project-deadlines)** throughout the course that will help you stay on track, enabling you to complete a substantial project.

+#### 1. Reserach profile | Due: Fri, Jan 22
-1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
+Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.

-Project profile due **Fri, Jan 22**.
+#### 2. Project topics | Due: Fri, Jan 29

-2. Discuss with Arjun (and any other PI) and read recent papers.
+Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.

-Project topic due **Fri, Jan 29**.
+#### 3. Project pre-proposal | Due: Fri, Feb 05

-3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
-Project pre-proposal due **Fri, Feb 05**.
+Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).

-4. Write full proposal.
-Project proposal due **Fri, Feb 19**.
+#### 4. Project proposal | Due: Fri, Feb 19
+Write full proposal
     - Length: 5-pages (incl. figures & ref; sections listed below)
     - Sections:
         - *Background, goals, & significance* (what is the problem you are hoping to address; what is the current approach & its limitations; what will you do & why is it likely to succeed; if successful, what is the broader impact)